 I can drag this and then make myself larger and the screen-share smaller or drag it back.
 I didn’t have to do anything complicated.
 It really is intuitive.
 And it really is easy to use.
 And in the bottom, if I click on this option here, then I’ve got more options to play around with.

 If you click on this edit screen button here, this allows you to configure the name, your name, how you want it to appear, as well as other options such as your logo.
-So you have the ability to display a logo, which will appear on the top right-hand corner.
+You have the ability to display a logo, which will appear on the top right-hand corner.

 You can upload your own image.
 Otherwise, you can leave a blank, or if you’re on the free plan, you will see Melon’s logo in the top right-hand corner.
 We’ve also got the option to add your name, which is displaying as the banner section here.
 And if we click on that, once again, we get the ability to change the font to be whatever we want it to be.

 And if we click on the ticker, it scrolls along the bottom.
-So this allows us to add text and to change the font, the background colour, and the font colour, and to toggle it on and off using this toggle feature here.
+This allows us to add text and to change the font, the background colour, and the font colour, and to toggle it on and off using this toggle feature here.

-So that’s a cool little feature to have if you wanted to actually use it.
+That’s a cool little feature to have if you wanted to actually use it.
 One of the other features that I like about Melon is the ability to play around with backgrounds.
-So you can choose to swap out between the different backgrounds that Melon has already uploaded for you, or you can upload your own by clicking on the upload new background option.
+You can choose to swap out between the different backgrounds that Melon has already uploaded for you, or you can upload your own by clicking on the upload new background option.

 I really liked the background options because they enable you to have a bit of personality and a bit of colour for the live stream.
 And it is so easy and nice to use.
 And once you’re ready to go live, all you would do is select the go live button.